ITU-BDSA2024-GROUP19/Chirp/docs/report.md

 The illustration below shows two user journeys.
 The first one shows the journey of a non-authorized user, and the second one shows what becomes available when the user has logged in/is authorized.

+We can se that the actions that change the website are only available to authorized users.
+This includes the ability to post a Cheep, follow other users, and like Cheeps.

 ![Illustration of _Chirp!_ user activities as a UML activity diagram.](images/user_activities.png)

 \pagebreak